 Education Week seeks to strengthen individuals and families by encouraging an active learning process—one that will enable you to learn and rediscover true principles and apply them to your life, thus helping you become a lifelong learner.

-Prior to the conference, you'll have online access to class materials such as outlines, articles, slide presentations, etc. You can plan which classes to attend and prepare for a more fulfilling experience.
+Prior to the conference, you can plan which classes to attend and prepare for a more fulfilling experience.

 - Prayerfully decide to attend Education Week.

 - Set goals you want to achieve before, during, and after Education Week.

 - Invite your friends and family members to come along with you to Education Week.

 - Study the scriptures for ways to learn and prepare.

 - Review this website, and plan to attend classes that will broaden your learning experience.